Priscille-LR/react-modal/README.md

 Or [Yarn](https://yarnpkg.com/) :
 `yarn add react-modal-plr`

-You’ll need to install React and PropTypes separately since those dependencies aren’t included in the package.
+You’ll need to install React and eventually PropTypes (if you want to use this library in a JS project) separately since those dependencies aren’t included in the package.

 ## Usage